 Applicants with the following degrees and qualifications will be considered:

-- BA or BS, plus a satisfactory GRE score, or
+- BA or BS, or

 - BA or BS, and a minimum of five years professional experience in a relevant field, or